sekka1/managedkube.com/_posts/2019-02-13-trace-ingress.md

 k8sbot traces the ingress, service, and pod out for you.
 Then it lays it out in columns for you to easily read and look through.

-k8sbot provides troubleshooting recommendations based on real time information from your cluster.
-It offers relevant suggestions based on what's happening in your cluster, right now.
+k8sbot provides troubleshooting recommendations based on current information from your cluster.
+It offers relevant recommendations on how to fix your issue based on what's happening in your cluster, right now.

 ![trace ingress](/assets/blog/images/workflow/trace-ingress-service-port-not-matching-pod-port/ingress-pod-2.png)

-<A HREF="https://managedkube.com">Learn more</a> about k8sBot, a Kubernetes troubleshoot Slackbot.
+<A HREF="https://managedkube.com">Learn more</a> about k8sBot, a Kubernetes troubleshooting Slackbot or sign up for a free trial <a href="https://managedkube.com/start-free-trial">here</a>